-Real Estate Comparative Guide - - Portugal
+Real Estate Comparative Guide

 6.1 Who are the most common providers of real estate finance in your jurisdiction?
 Do any restrictions apply in this regard?

-Financing and lending are regulated activities and can only be carried out by authorised entities such as credit institutions and certain financial companies registered with the Bank of Portugal or under the passporting regime set out in EU directives.
+Financing and lending are regulated activities and can only be carried out by authorised entities such as credit institutions and certain financial companies registered with the Banco de Portugal or under the passporting regime set out in EU directives.

 Domestic banks are the most reliable option for mortgage loans in Portugal.